Schwarzschild black hole surrounded by quintessence: Null geodesics: Null geodesics with angular momentum ( )

-For $ r = r_{in}$ and $r_{out}$, $ V_{eff} = 0$.
-In Fig. 4, the $V_{eff}$ is given for various values of $c$.
+For $ r = r_{in}$ and $r_{out}$, $ V_{e} = 0$.
+In Fig. 4, the $V_{e}$ is plotted for various values of $c$.
 The potential for the Schwarzschild black hole is higher than for the black hole surrounded with the quintessence.

 Figure 4.
-The graph shows the relation of $V_{eff}$ with the parameter $c$.
+The graph shows the relation of $V_{e}$ with the parameter $c$.
 Here, $M =1$ and $L =1$\\

-When the $V_{eff}$ is expanded, it looks like,
+When the $V_{e}$ is expanded, it looks like,

 The contribution to the effective potential from the quintessence is $-\frac{ L^2 c}{r}$ compared to the Schwarzschild black hole.
-Note that in the Shwarzschild-de-Sitter case, the contribution is a constant $ -L^2 \Lambda$.
+Note that in the Schwarzschild-de-Sitter case, the contribution is a constant $ -L^2 \Lambda$.

-Since the energy and the effective potential are related by $\dot{r}^2 + V_{eff}= E^2$, the motion of the particles depend on the energy levels.
-In Fig.5, the effective potential is plotted and three energy levels, $E_1$, $E_c$ and $E_2$ are given.
-There are three different scenarios of motion of the particles as described below.\\
+Since the energy and the effective potential are related by $\dot{r}^2 + V_{e}= E_n^2$, the motion of the particles depend on the energy levels.
+In Fig.5, the effective potential is plotted and three energy levels, $E_1$, $E_c$ and $E_2$.\\

-{\bf Case 1:} { $E = E_c$}
+{\bf Case 1:} { $E_n = E_c$}